libsemigroups/libsemigroups/README.rst

 - `J. James`_ contributed some bugfixes.
 - `J. Jonušas`_ contributed to the implementation of the Froidure-Pin algorithm.
 - `D. V. Pasechnik`_ contributed to the build system.
-- `F. Smith`_ contributed to the Todd-Coxeter implementation, and to BMat8s.
+- `F. Smith`_ contributed to the Todd-Coxeter implementation, and to the `BMat8` class.
 - `N. Thiery`_ contributed to the build system, packaging libsemigroups via conda, the python bindings and many helpful conversations and suggestions.
 - `M. Torpey`_ contributed to the congruences code in the v0.0.1 to v0.6.7.
+- `M. Tsalakou`_ contrinuted to the Knuth-Bendix implementation, and related algorithms for the class `ActionDigraph`.

 .. _F.
 Hivert: https://www.lri.fr/~hivert/
 .. _J.
 Jonušas: http://julius.jonusas.work/